 PG&E power shutdown begins in California amid threat of 'explosive' wildfires, affecting millions

-The largest utility in California began turning off the lights for millions of customers in the northern part of the Golden State early Wednesday that could last for days due to what officials are calling an unprecedented wildfire danger that could lead to "explosive" blazes.
+The largest utility in California began turning off the lights for millions of customers in the northern part of the Golden State early Wednesday, a shutoff that could last for days due to what officials are calling an unprecedented wildfire danger that could lead to "explosive" blazes.

 Pacific Gas & Electric said early Wednesday it implemented the first phase of a Public Safety Power Shutoff ahead of the "widespread, severe wind event," impacting 513,000 customers in 22 counties at midnight.
 A second phase will occur at noon, impacting 234,000 customers in seven additional counties.